 Why This Comparison Matters and Who It's For

-According to the U.S. Census Bureau's 2022 Current Population Survey, 13.8 million older adults lived alone in the United States, representing about 27% of the population aged 65 and older.
+According to the U.S. Census Bureau's 2022 Current Population Survey, roughly 13.8 million older adults lived alone in the United States, representing about 27% of the population aged 65 and older.
 If you are reading this, you are almost certainly the person in your family who is going to make this decision.
-Research from the AARP Public Policy Institute's "Caregiving in the U.S. 2020" report confirms that adult daughters in the 45-64 age range are the primary decision-makers for parental care products, and they evaluate these tools on trust and ease of use for the older parent, not just price.
+AARP research confirms that adult daughters in the 45–64 age range are the primary decision-makers for parental care products, and they evaluate these tools on trust and ease of use for the older parent, not just price.

 Both AloneAssist and iamfine are legitimate services solving the same core problem in meaningfully different ways.
 Neither is a scam, neither is a gimmick.
 The question is which one fits your parent's personality and your situation.
 If you have been working on a structured system for keeping tabs on your parent from a distance, this comparison slots directly into that process.